particle-iot/docs/src/content/reference/device-os/firmware.md

 #### BLE.setScanParameters()

 Sets the parameters used for scanning.
 Typically you will only ever need to change the scan timeout, but if you need finer control you can use this function.
+Also used to set up scanning for devices advertising in BLE 5 Coded Phy mode.

 ```cpp
 // PROTOTYPE